Slowing the Spread of COVID-19

-The Tennessee Department of Agriculture is closely monitoring the COVID-19 situation following Governor Bill Lee’s State of Emergency declaration.
-We take the health of citizens and our staff very seriously and are following best practices to prevent further spread of the virus.
+The Tennessee Department of Agriculture continues to closely monitor the COVID-19 situation following Governor Bill Lee’s State of Emergency declaration.
+We take the health of citizens and our staff very seriously and are following best practices to slow the spread of the virus.

 We remain committed to protecting food safety, product quality, and fair commerce.
-Our department’s services will continue as usual, unless otherwise stated.
-TDA public events are canceled through April 24.
-Meetings with the option for electronic participation (conference call, video conferencing, etc.) are expected to take place.
-Please contact the meeting organizer to confirm.
+Our department is maintaining regular business hours (Monday-Friday 8 a.m. - 4:30 p.m.
+CST) and regular services unless otherwise stated.
+Meetings with the option for electronic participation (conference call, video conferencing, etc.) are preferred.
+Please contact the meeting organizer to confirm details.

 For Tennessee to become a national leader in agriculture and forestry through economic advancement, innovation, and natural resource stewardship by commitment to service, family, farms, and healthy living.